schien/schien.github.com/_posts/2013-12-28-the-family-of-smart-pointers-in-gecko.md

 nsRefPtr
 --------
 nsRefPtr is used to hold a pointer for any type that implements `AddRef()` and `Release()`.
-It's usually used to hold a reference to a concrete type of XPCOM object.
+It's often used to hold a reference to a concrete type of XPCOM object.
-`do_QueryObject()` is used to solve multiple inheritance casting problem while using `do_QueryInterface` and I'll suggest to use it when every time you cast between nsCOMPtr and nsRefPtr.

-**Caution!** Casting a nsCOMPtr to nsRefPtr only success while the concrete type name is been added in the `QueryInterface()`.

     class Foo {
       NS_INLINE_DECL_REFCOUNTING(Foo) // helper for implementing AddRef/Release
     };

-    class nsBar : public nsISupports {...}; // an XPCOM interface declaration

     nsRefPtr<Foo> fooPtr = new Foo();
-    nsRefPtr<nsBar> barPtr = new nsBar();
-    nsCOMPtr<nsISupports> isupportPtr = do_QueryObject(barPtr);

     void someGetterFunction(Foo**); // function using output parameter. nsRefPtr<Foo> outputPtr;